 You can have a lot of fun with forced perspective.
-Every traveller with a camera going to Pisa will have been tempted to play with forced perspective in their composition.
+Every traveller with a camera going to Pisa will have been tempted to play with forced perspective in their photography composition.

-You know the one where you pretend to hold out your hand to support the leading tower of Pisa from tipping over?
+You know the one where you pretend to hold out your hand to support the leaning tower of Pisa from tipping over?
 Or what about the one where you hold the moon in your hand?

 By carefully lining up the subject close to camera with the object further away, but still in focus, you can force perspective for an interesting composition.